Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Comparison between PML and DP

 \subsection{In Entire View}

-Regarding the formulation of $\ell(F \rightarrow \bm{o})$ in Definition \ref{def::PML}, PML serves as a privacy measure that assesses the privacy leakage of the variable $F$.
+{We focus on the information leakage from entire datasets, which leads to the comparison between PML and DP in the \textit{entire} view. } Regarding the formulation of $\ell(F \rightarrow \bm{o})$ in Definition \ref{def::PML}, PML serves as a privacy measure that assesses the privacy leakage of the variable $F$.
 Specifically, it assesses leakage across the entire dataset under the prior $P_F$, rather than focusing on the differences between adjacent datasets.
 Additionally, as stated in Definition \ref{def::DP for groups}, DP for groups of size $N$ considers differences in the view of the entire dataset, whereas traditional DP, in Definition \ref{def::DP}, is concerned with variations between adjacent datasets.
 Consequently, it is both logical and meaningful to compare the privacy guarantees provided by PML with those offered by DP for groups of size $N$ from the entire view.
 To this end, we present the following theorem, with the proof available in Appendix \ref{ap::th::compare_DP_PML_upper_bound}.

 \begin{Theorem} Consider any prior $P_F $ and privacy budget $\epsilon_1$.

 (1) If algorithm $\mathcal{A}$ is $\epsilon_1$-DP for groups of size $N$, then algorithm $\mathcal{A}$ is $\epsilon_2$-PML, where $\epsilon_2\leq \epsilon_1$ is taken from